 |Subject:||Beginning January 1, 2023 – New Data Requirements for Revised Notifiable Conditions Regulations|

 The purpose of this bulletin is to inform hospitals about revisions to Washington State’s Notifiable Conditions regulations in chapter 246-101 WAC that take effect January 1, 2023.
 The regulatory revisions:

 - Require health care facilities, health care providers, and laboratories to collect extensive patient race, language, and ethnicity data;

-- Clarify the reporting process for conditions deemed notifiable and eliminate phone calls as a reporting method; and
+- Clarify the reporting process for conditions deemed notifiable, require reporting through secure electronic data transmission, and eliminate phone calls as a reporting method; and

 - Add 21 new conditions to the list of conditions that are deemed notifiable to local health jurisdictions (LHJ) and the Department of Health (DOH).